🇬🇧

 Contains anchovies

-Meat stock is common default
+Meat stock is the default

-No butter on the vegetables or bread please
+No butter on the vegetables or bread please.

 Butter finishing is standard

-Fastest route to safe choices
+Fastest route to safe options

-Does the bread contain dairy or eggs?
+Does the bread contain milk or eggs?

-Bread rolls, toast, brioche buns, garlic bread
+Bread rolls, brioche buns, garlic bread, or toast at a cafe

-Milk and egg in enriched breads
+Dairy and egg in enriched bread

 Survival Guide